 Road trip!
-How to find the best places for dark sky night photos | Photofocus
+How to find the best places for dark sky night photos

 I will often change the map to satellite view.
 This gives me an idea of what the terrain looks like and provides further context and visual information.

 I like to zoom in and look around.
-You can look at the orientation and figure how which way it is facing and get a strong idea of the surroundings.
+You can look at the orientation, determine which way it is facing and get a strong idea of the surroundings.

-I wanted a photo of the otherworldly Delicate Arch, but I wanted to look up at it while facing more or less south.
+I wanted a photo of the otherworldly Delicate Arch looking up while facing more or less south.
 The screenshot above shows you the valuable visual information that one can gain from zooming in using its satellite view.

 Social media sites